Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 2. Tap **Tasks**.

-    The **Tasks** screen is displayed with a task to complete at the top.
+    The **Tasks** screen is displayed with a task to release at the top.

-4. Open a task form and select **Release**.
+4. Open a task and select **Release** from the **Actions**.

     The task is available for other users in the group.

-#### Complete Task Forms
+#### Complete Tasks in Workflow

-Task forms within a workflow process must be completed sequentially, one by one.
-After you complete a task form, the next form in a sequence will be displayed for you to complete.
+Tasks within a workflow process are displayed sequentially, one by one.
+After you complete a task, the next task in a sequence will be automatically displayed for you to complete.

-To complete task forms:
+To complete tasks:

 1. From the **Workflows** tab, open a workflow.